sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 18. When you deal with a stream of confidential data to be transferred across the channel, what would you do first.
 Encrypt or Compress?

 Any compression algorithm will look for certain patterns in the data to perform compression.
 When the data is encrypted, the compression algorithm will find it hard to compress the data (or it may not compress the data at all).
-So the good option would be. **Compress and then Encrypt**.
+So, the better option would be. **Compress and then Encrypt**.

 ### 19. How do you prevent CSRF Attacks?
 Use **random tokens** for each session and transaction.
-When an end-user logs to that application, let the application create a token for that particular session.
+When an end-user logs to that application, let the application create a token for that session.
 That token should be included in every transaction.
 You can also use **CAPTCHAs** to prevent CSRF attacks.

 ### 20. Which is better.
 Closed ports or Filtered Ports?
 During a scan, closed ports respond to scanners (_port scanners like nmap_) saying that the service is not running, whereas filtered ports do not respond to scanners.
-So it is sometimes better to have filtered ports as they increase scanner times by not responding, but it also gives a hint to hackers that a particular service is running on the port but it is being blocked.
+So, it is sometimes better to have filtered ports as they increase scanner times by not responding, but it also gives a hint to hackers that a service is running on the port but it is being blocked.

 ### 21. What's a Rainbow Table and a Rainbow Cracker?
 Rainbow Tables are pre-computed hashes that was generated using cryptic or one-way hash algorithms.
 For instance, say we are subjecting a plaintext _secret_ to a one-way hash algorithm and